Papillary breast cancer

 2. Symptoms of papillary breast cancer

-As with most types of breast cancer, the symptoms of papillary breast cancer include:
+As with most types of breast cancer, the symptoms of papillary breast cancer can include:

 • A change in the size of the breast

-Routine breast screening can often pick up cancer before a woman notices any symptoms.
-So some women will be diagnosed with papillary breast cancer after attending breast screening without having any of the symptoms above.
+Breast screening can pick up cancer before there are any symptoms.
+You may have been diagnosed with papillary breast cancer after attending breast screening without having any symptoms.

 Papillary breast cancer is diagnosed using a range of tests.
 These may include: